Optimal quantitative stability estimates for Alexandrov's Soap Bubble Theorem via Gagliardo-Nirenberg-type interpolation inequalities: Preliminaries

-where $\nu$ denotes the exterior unit normal to $\Gamma$ at $x$. \end{lem} Note that, for $r\geq 2$, in the right-hand side of \eqref{eq:rough version of 1.2}, we can replace $\left\|H-H_0\right\|_{L^r(\Gamma)}^{1/2}$ with $\left\|H-H_0\right\|_{L^r(\Gamma)}$, simply by applying Hölder's inequality to \eqref{eq:MP L2 + Pogcones}.
-We stress that while \eqref{eq:MP L2 + Pogcones} is a sharp linear estimate for $r=2$, here we decided to present a rougher estimate (with exponent $1/2$) which holds for any $r \in (1,\infty)$; the (non-sharp) exponent here is not a issue for our aim, as this estimate will be used only to obtain a qualitative information which allows to restrict the analysis to nearly spherical sets, whereas the sharp rate of stability will be established later in the proofs of the main theorems.
+Note that, for $r\geq 2$, in the right-hand side of \eqref{eq:rough version of 1.2}, we can replace $\left\|H-H_0\right\|_{L^r(\Gamma)}^{1/2}$ with $\left\|H-H_0\right\|_{L^r(\Gamma)}$, simply by applying Hölder's inequality to \eqref{eq:MP L2 + Pogcones}.
+We stress that while \eqref{eq:MP L2 + Pogcones} is a sharp linear estimate for $r=2$, here we decided to present a rougher estimate (with exponent $1/2$) which holds for any $r \in (1,\infty)$; the (non-sharp) exponent here is not an issue for our aim, as this estimate will be used only to obtain a qualitative information which allows to restrict the analysis to nearly spherical sets, whereas the sharp rate of stability will be established later in the proofs of the main theorems.